-Today’s young Doctors and Dentists are in the fortunate spot where they will earn tremendous incomes almost from day one.
-The predictability and consistency of your income makes it extremely worthwhile for you to consider some of the tax planning options that are available to minimize the income tax every year.
+Today’s young medical professionals are in the fortunate spot where they will earn tremendous incomes from day one.
+The predictability and consistency of your income makes it extremely worthwhile for you to consider some of our tax planning options that are available to minimize your income tax every year.

-When asked when the optimal time to incorporate is I typically answer “as soon as possible.”
-I had my wife incorporated within a month of her completion of her residency and we have achieved significant savings that would not have been possible without incorporation.
+When asked when the optimal time to incorporate is, I typically answer ‘as soon as possible.’
+I had my wife incorporated within a month after the completion of her residency.
+As a result, we have received a significant amount of savings that would not have been possible without incorporation.

-A Doctor or a Dentist should evaluate 3 primary considerations when selecting who their accountant and other professional advisors will be:
+A medical professional should evaluate 3 primary considerations when selecting their accountant:

 - What is the age of this accountant compared to you?
-I would suggest that a young 30 year old medical professional will have a more difficult time in a business relationship dealing with a 55+ year old accountant or advisor than if they found someone closer himself.
-You should also consider that if you deal with a 55+ year old advisor it is almost a certainty that they will be selling/transitioning their practice in the next 5-10 years and you may not be as happy with the person they sell to.
+I would suggest that a young 30 year old medical professional will have a more difficult time in a business relationship dealing with a 55+ year old accountant or advisor than if they found someone closer to himself/herself.
+You should also consider that if you deal with a 55+ year old advisor, it is almost certain they will be selling/transitioning their practice in the next 5-10 years and you may not be as happy with the person they sell to.

 - What is the availability of the accountant?
-As a Doctor or Dentist your time is easily worth a couple hundred dollars per hour when you are working.
-It seems insane to me that you would consider leaving your practice in the middle of the day to meet with your accountant.
-I’d suggest you require that your accountant meet with you after office hours.
+As a medical professional, your time is easily worth a couple hundred dollars per hour when working.
+It seems insane to me that you would consider leaving your practice in the middle of day to meet with your accountant.
+I’d suggest you require that your accountant is able to meet with you after office hours.